Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Introduction

 \section{Introduction}

 Inertial Navigation Systems (INS) are algorithms that estimate a vehicle's \emph{navigation states} including its attitude, velocity, and position, with respect to a fixed reference frame.
 The basic sensor used in INS is the Inertial Measurement Unit (IMU), consisting of a gyroscope and 3-axis accelerometer that measure the vehicle's angular velocity and specific acceleration, respectively.
-If these measurements are exactly correct and the initial states are exactly known, the dynamics of the vehicle could be forward-integrated to solve for the navigation states at any time.
-In practice, noise from MEMS\footnote{Micro Electrical Mechanical Systems} hardware corrupts the measurements and leads such an estimation procedure to quickly diverge from the true states \cite{2007_woodman_IntroductionInertialNavigation}.
-To prevent accumulation of error, real-world algorithms fuse information from additional sensors, typically GNSS position, GNSS velocity, and magnetometer, into the state estimates.
-The importance of reliable and accurate estimation of navigations states for aerospace, maritime, and robotics applications cannot be overstated, and continues to drive significant research into INS solutions.
+If these measurements are exact and the initial states are exactly known, the dynamics of the vehicle can be forward-integrated to solve for the navigation states at any time.
+In practice, noise from Micro Electrical Mechanical Systems (MEMS) hardware corrupts the measurements and leads such an estimation procedure to quickly diverge from the true states \cite{2007_woodman_IntroductionInertialNavigation}.
+To prevent accumulation of error, real-world algorithms fuse information from additional sensors, typically \changeVersionOne{Global Navigation Satellite Systems (GNSS)} position, GNSS velocity, and magnetometer, into the state estimates.
+The importance of reliable and accurate estimation of navigation states for aerospace, maritime, and robotics applications cannot be overstated, and continues to drive significant research into INS solutions.